AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560/schedule/class7.md

 This assignment should be turned into the LMS as

 #### Getting Started with Tableau Desktop.
 For this lab we will begin the process of learning visualization through the [See Click Fix Kaggle Project](https://www.kaggle.com/c/see-click-predict-fix).
-Go ahead and download the train file from [Github](https://raw.githubusercontent.com/theusual/kaggle-seeclickfix-ensemble/master/Bryan/Data/train.csv).
+Go ahead and download the train file from [Github](https://raw.githubusercontent.com/theusual/kaggle-seeclickfix-ensemble/master/Bryan/Data/train.csv) or from the [Dropbox/Kaggle folder](https://www.dropbox.com/sh/1jrwf7ojow5js9t/AABaFESbOX81yotc3AuBNa0Za?dl=0).

 The first part of any data visualization project is data understanding.
 Start with the process of understanding the data fields and the context of the data.